 Australasian Gaming Expo 2018 three day seminar program.

-Held within the ICC Sydney complex, this is a must-attend seminar program for executives in the clubs, casino, pubs & hotels, hospitality and gaming space – covering topics related to new technologies, gaming, regulation, hospitality, customer service and millennials.
+The seminar program is held within the ICC Sydney complex, making this the must-attend seminar program for executives in the clubs, casino, pubs & hotels, hospitality and gaming space – covering topics related to new technologies, gaming, regulation, hospitality, customer service and millennials.

 Sponsorship opportunities are available, please contact Janice Leung at [email protected] for more information.